A Vision for the Snake River

 Why the Snake River Dams?

-By 2060,80% of all coldwater habitat available in the lower 48 will be located in the Snake Basin.
-In a warming world, the Snake Basin is the last, best place for salmon in the lower 48 states.
-But eight dams that lie in their way to and from the ocean are driving salmon and steelhead to extinction.
+By 2060, 80 percent of all cold water habitat available in the lower 48 states will be located in the Snake River Basin.
+In a warming world, the Snake River Basin is the last, best place for salmon in the lower 48 states.
+But eight dams restrict their travel to and from the ocean,driving salmon and steelhead toward extinction.

-Tribal Nations, scientists, and conservation leaders have identified the lower four Snake River dams for removal because the harm they cause to wild salmon and steelhead outweigh the benefits they provide.
-Salmon in the Yakima and the John Day that navigate three or four dams on their way to and from the ocean are doing three to four times better than Snake River salmon that must navigate eight dams.
-Science shows us that salmon can handle four dams, but eight is just much to ask of these fish.
+Tribal Nations, scientists, and conservation leaders have identified the lower four Snake River dams for breach because the harm they cause to wild salmon and steelhead outweigh the benefits they provide.
+Salmon in the Yakima and John Day rivers that navigate three or four dams on their way to and from the ocean, are doing three to four times better than Snake River salmon that must navigate eight dams.
+Science and data shows that salmon can handle four dams, but eight is too much.

 Investing in energy, agriculture, and transportation

-Given the inevitability of dam removal, it’s time to plan how we will replace the services of the four lower Snake dams.
-It is critical that the hydropower, transportation, and irrigationservices of the dams are replaced before dam removal can begin.
+Given the inevitability of dam breach on the lower Snake River, it’s time to plan how we will replace the services of the four lower Snake dams.
+It is critical that the hydropower, transportation, and irrigation services of the dams are replaced to create a pathway to breaching the four dams.

 At American Rivers, we are committed to doing the work to move the region forward.
-We have a strong track record of bridge building, helping forge complex agreements.
-We will work with tribes, utilities, irrigators, producers, shippers and all who are interested in ensuring a healthy river, to achieve abundant salmon, clean affordable energy, and thriving upriver communities to carry the region into the next century.
+We have a strong track record of helping forge complex agreements.
+We will work with Tribes, utilities, irrigators, producers, shippers, and all who are interested in ensuring a healthy river, to achieve abundant salmon, clean affordable energy, and thriving upriver communities to carry the region into the next century.

 The region’s congressional delegation and the Biden administration must act with urgency to invest in infrastructure so that the dams can be removed, setting the Northwest on a course to climate resilience, economic strength, abundant salmon, and cultural revitalization.